andrewchhim/Smolov-/README.md

 # Smolov- This program is designed to create a custom four week workout plan based on the users own unique specifications.
-The user will input their bodyweight and should begin on week one.
+The user will input their max weight and should begin on week one.
 Each week calculates weights for fixed sets and reps based on max inputted by user.